flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 ####Information####

 * All paths are relative to the template folder.
-URLs will be automatically corrected.
+URLs in css files will be automatically corrected.
 Nothing needs to be changed.
 * If you make changes to the source stylesheet and javascript files, a new combined version is created automatically.
 * All parameters can be adjusted via the backend.
 * During development, you can enable developer mode.
 Files are combined, but not minimized and browser caching is prevented.
-* You can use the short syntax or use the full class name.
+* You can use the short syntax or use the full class name in your templates.

 ##Installation##